Keerthi-Rapolu/langgraph-data-quality-copilot/README.md

 ## 🧠 Why LangGraph?

-Because data engineering pipelines aren’t “one big script”.

-They are **steps**, **state**, **guardrails**, and **retries**.
+This workflow is not a single script.
+It is a sequence of steps with shared state.

-LangGraph makes that explicit:
+LangGraph makes the pipeline explicit:
 `load → profile → propose_rules → validate → report`

-Each step is a node.
-The shared state moves through the graph.
+Each step is a node, state flows through the graph, and errors are captured instead of crashing the run.
-Failures don’t crash everything — they get captured as structured errors.

 ---